 ^{}Placement in typing and shorthand depends upon earlier attained skills.
-If you have not had typing or shorthand in high school, you must take Typing I and Shorthand I according to need.
+If you have not had typing in high school, you must tkae Typing I according to need.
 One year of high school typing or shorthand may allow you to enroll in Typing II or Shorthand II.
 Two years of high school typing or shorthand may allow you to enroll in Typing III or Shorthand III.
-The following courses are not required for the degree, but are recommended: Macroeconomics, Accounting II, Retail Management, and Introduction to Business.

-An example of a terminal secretarial science program:
+An example of an executive secretarial program:

-First Semester Second Semester Bible 112 2 English 113 3 Shorthand I 3 Typing II 3 Clerical Skills 3 Physical Education 1 15 Bible 122 2 English 123 3 Shorthand II 3 Typing III 3 Business Math 4 Third Semester Fourth Semester History 212 2 Psychology 213 3 Shorthand III 3 Accounting I 3 Business Communication 3 Speech 3 History 222 2 Typing IV 3 Shorthand IV 3 Secretarial Procedures 3 Political Science 213 3 Electives 3
+First Semester Second Semester Bible 112 2 English 113 3 Shorthand I 3 Typing II 3 Clerical Skills 3 Philosophy 101 1 15 Bible 122 2 English 123 3 Speech 113 3 Shorthand II 3 Typing III 3 Business Math 3 17 Third Semester Fourth Semester History 212 (Bible) History 222 (Bible) 2 Typing IV 3 Shorthand IV 3 Secretarial Procedures 3 Physical Education 1 Political Science 213 3 15

-JUNIOR COLLEGE CERTIFICATE
+IUNIOR COLLEGE CERTIFICATE